arc64/www.tecks.co.nz/books/the-problem-to-be-solved/the-transition-from-craft-to-science/increasing-the-size-of-the-research-establishment.md

 ---
+has_children: false
 layout: default
+nav_order: 6
-title: "Increasing the size of the research establishment "
+title: 'Increasing the size of the research establishment '
-nav_order: Increasingthesizeoftheresearchestablishment
-has_children: false
 ---
 # Increasing the size of the research establishment